 Additional electives opportunities may be available at other Inova sites based on availability and resident interests.

 Longitudinal Pharmacy Practice Experience

 - At the beginning of the residency year, residents staff every other weekend to build confidence through repetition.
 Following midyear, the resident staffing schedule changes to every third weekend and one weekday evening every three weeks.

-- Participation in Inova Mount Vernon Hospital and Inova Health System committees (P&T Committee, Clinical Pharmacy Team, Antimicrobial Stewardship Committee, Medication Safety, Critical Care Committee, Readmissions Committee, Stroke Team).
+- Participation in Inova Alexandria Hospital and Inova Health System committees (P&T Committee, Clinical Pharmacy Team, Antimicrobial Stewardship Committee, Medication Safety, Critical Care Committee, Readmissions Committee, Stroke Team).

 On a monthly basis, the Inova Alexandria residents partner with residents from Inova Mount Vernon Hospital to focus on wellness while doing fun activities together outside of the hospital.

 The residents greatly enjoy the wellness longitudinal.
 They appreciate getting to know their preceptors better in a more relaxed setting.
 They also benefit from sharing their experiences and realizing that they share many of the same challenges throughout the residency year.
 This helps them to bond as a regional residency class and better support each other as co-residents.
 Additionally, each resident creates a personalized wellness plan which is shared with the residency program director (RPD).
 Wellness and how the resident is doing with their personalized wellness plan are then consistently included during check-ins with the RPD throughout the residency year.

 - Case Presentation

 - Residency Research Project